-From the 17th to the 20th of November 2017, in Stockholm, Sweden, Hertfordshire Press Ltd and the Eurasian Creative Guild (London) in partnership with the Nobel Museum will host the 6th International Open Eurasian Literature Festival & Book Forum.
+From the 17th to the 20th of November 2017, in Stockholm, Sweden, Hertfordshire Press Ltd and the Eurasian Creative Guild (London) held the 6th International Open Eurasian Literature Festival & Book Forum.
 The OEBF festival is an annual cultural event for the Eurasian arena which has been running for five years already.

 The task of the festival and the book forum “Open Eurasian Literature” is to create conditions conducive to creative activity, to bring together a community of talented creative people and to attract a broad readership to participate in the cultural life of the Eurasian community.
 The event sets out to popularise literary creativity and assist in promoting literary publications and the image of the modern writer worldwide through establishment of cultural ties both between the CIS countries and abroad.